 This selection of free genealogy forms and charts covers all the essential stationery of the genealogist, whether professional or amateur.
-Each of the forms is in pdf format and can be printed.
+Each form is in pdf format and can be printed.

-They are arranged under three headings: Getting started, which contains the best forms for those new to genealogy research; Moving on, for some more advanced charts, and, finally, Census, for direct transcriptions of individual household returns.
+They are arranged under three headings: Getting started, which contains the best forms for those new to genealogy research; Moving on, for some more advanced charts, and, finally, Census, for direct transcriptions of individual household returns from the Irish census.

 These free blank genealogy forms will help you collect and fill in the details of your parents, your grandparents and your great grandparents.